2018-usfca-biol-422-fall/Maggieychen-06_HW_pipelines_and_BLAST/2018-09-30_preliminary_BLAST_analysis.md

 Another commonly found match in BLAST is *Bartonella washoeensis*.
-This belongs to the genus of Bartonella, which is first isolate from dog with mitral valve endocarditis, then it was also found on human with cardiac disease (bruno,etc, 2018).
+This belongs to the genus of Bartonella, which is first isolate from dog with mitral valve endocarditis, then it was also found on human with cardiac disease (bruno,et al, 2018).
 This can also cause human disease.
 This bacteria was found on two different females mouse sample and two different male palm sample, again, there is no match on same individual's mouse and palm samples.
 However, this can still be an indication of pets' disease or bacteria that is related to human disease can be passed on from daily lifes.
 Petting a sick dog or touch